Schools battle large respiratory outbreaks as COVID-19 indicators mostly subside | CBC News

 Western Quebec's health authority, CISSSO, reported a rise to 89 COVID-19 hospitalizations.
 One of the patients is in intensive care.

-Eastern Ontario communities outside Ottawa report about 40 COVID hospitalizations, with four of them in intensive care.
+Eastern Ontario communities outside Ottawa report about 40 COVID hospitalizations.
+Their six intensive care COVID patients are all in the Kingston area..

 That regional count doesn't include Hastings Prince Edward (HPE) Public Health, which has a different counting method.
 Its count dropped to two Tuesday for the first time since July.